 Hepatitis B is

-a liver disease caused by infection with the hepatitis B virus (HBV).
-Hepatitis
+a liver disease caused by infection with the hepatitis B virus.

 semen, or vaginal fluids (including menstrual blood)

-from an infected person enter another person's body, usually in one of the
+from an infected person enter another person's body.
+This usually happens through:

 enter the body through a break in the lining of the